-The locals here believe that, once upon a time a merchant from Mumbai was caught in a storm at the sea, and as he prayed to god for help, he noticed a flicker of light far away in the sea.
-Following this light source he reached beach and found that the light was coming from a DIYA lighted near a Shivalingam.
-Thanking god, he vowed to built a temple for lord Shiva, here and that’s how the temple came into existence.
-That was a local believe – but today the temple is a massive structure and attracts thousands of locals all the year round and specially during the Hindi month of Shravana.
+The locals here believe that once upon a time a merchant from Mumbai was caught in a storm at the sea, and as he prayed to God for help, he noticed a flicker of light far away in the sea.
+Following this light source he reached the beach and found that the light was coming from a DIYA lighted near a Shivalingam.
+Thanking God, he vowed to build a temple for Lord Shiva, here and that’s how the temple came into existence.
+That was a local belief – but today the temple is a massive structure and attracts thousands of locals all year round and especially during the Hindi month of Shravana.

-After offering prayers to lord Shiva, we headed for the dhaba near the temple, and had our lunch.
-It being the temple town, and as the dhaba was near the temple, only vegetarian food was served and I thanked lord Shiva for it.
+After offering prayers to Lord Shiva, we headed for the Dhaba near the temple and had our lunch.
+It is the temple town, and as the Dhaba was near the temple, only vegetarian food was served and I thanked Lord Shiva for it.
 Ganu, later in the evening at Tarkarli told me that -he just could not believe that anyone can survive without rice and fish in Konkan – let him be a local or a tourist.

-All these beaches are part of one district in Konkan region of Maharashtra- Sindhudurg (named after the famous fort itself).
-Besides the natural heritage, Sindhudurg also has a few craft pockets specialising in handloom weaving, pottery, painted woodwork, lacquareware, copperware, etc.
+All these beaches are part of one district in the Konkan region of Maharashtra- Sindhudurg (named after the famous fort itself).
+Besides the natural heritage, Sindhudurg also has a few craft pockets specialising in handloom weaving, pottery, painted woodwork, lacquerware, copperware, etc.

 Well, everything else is so beautifully and naturally designed that one tends to forget about time, but it is true that this place lacks in one aspect – comfortable places to stay around.
 Because of the proximity of this area to Goa – the tourists are rushing through to stay in Goa — and the fact that it is quite far away from big cities, like Mumbai and Pune, there aren’t many places to stay around here.